Anniss History, Family Crest & Coats of Arms

 Anniss Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Anniss has been spelled many different ways, including Anniss, Anness, Arness, Annison, Arnison, Annes and many more.
+Anniss has been spelled many different ways, including Anniss, Anness, Arness, Annison, Arnison, Annes, Ennis and many more.

 Early Notables of the Anniss family (pre 1700)